RaphTahiti/DHCPScoot/README.md

 ## 📌 Description

-**DHCPScoop** is a PowerShell tool designed for system administrators to detect unauthorized devices connected to a corporate network.
+**DHCPScoot** is a PowerShell tool designed for system administrators to detect unauthorized devices connected to a corporate network.
 It generates a clear report of hosts that are present but missing from the inventory or non-compliant with access rules.

 ---

 ### 🎯 Context

 In a professional environment without **NAC** (*Network Access Control*), we identified the presence of external machines on the network.
-DHCPScoop is an initiative to quickly obtain a reliable overview of active endpoints without complex deployment.
+DHCPScoot is an initiative to quickly obtain a reliable overview of active endpoints without complex deployment.

 ---